Ai-Lun Huang

 Residential Areas

 The relevant barriers are often the ones closest to home.
-Research in Amsterdam found that older residents of Moroccan and Turkish backgrounds are disproportionately housed in mid-rise buildings reachable only by stairs — a direct legacy of where these communities settled as labor migrants decades ago.
+Research in Amsterdam found that older residents of Moroccan and Turkish backgrounds are disproportionately housed in mid-rise buildings reachable only by stairs — a direct legacy of earlier labor migration patterns.

 03